 Life Admin in English

 Germany is big on bureaucracy, and legally, most of it has to be done through German.
-If, for example, you need to attend the Bürgeramt to register your new apartment, or collect a driving licence, etc, the Beamte or civil servants aren’t supposed to speak to you in any language other than German.
+If, for example, you need to attend the Bürgeramt to register your new apartment, or collect a driving license, etc, the Beamte or civil servants aren’t supposed to speak to you in any language other than German.
 That doesn’t mean that they won’t, but don’t expect to find someone who will bend the rules for you, or who can even speak English at all.
 Make an effort and be polite by learning off some stock phrases before you go in.
 Alternatively, bring along a German-speaking friend to do the talking for you.

 Most banks will have English-speaking representatives that can help you with your queries.
 Same goes for insurance, phone, and rental companies.
 In fact, even if you do speak a little German, it’s probably better to perform these transactions through English to make sure you don’t misunderstand anything.
 Just make sure to be polite and friendly throughout, and you’ll be fine.
 If you need to file your taxes, it’s worth paying an English-speaking tax advisor who’ll do it for you and make sure you tick all the right boxes.